I want to troubleshoot HTTP 502 errors when my client makes requests to a website through a Classic Load Balancer.

 IIS logs

-The web server logs for Windows IIS 7, IIS 7.5 and IIS 8.0 are stored in the inetpub\logs\Logfiles directory.
-For more information about the Internet Information Server (IIS) logs, see Microsoft's documentation at The HTTP status code in IIS 7.0 and later versions.
-If you confirmed that your 502 errors are ELB-generated and that your backend's response conforms to RFC conventions, contact AWS Support.
+For Windows IIS 7, IIS 7.5 and IIS 8.0: inetpub\logs\Logfiles directory.
+For more information about the Internet Information Server (IIS) logs, see HTTP status codes in IIS on the Microsoft website.

 Related information